 Due to our USDA processor being unavailable, we were not able to offer rabbit meat to the public for almost a year.
 However we are thrilled to have found another truely awesome processor and have resumed rabbit meat sales to the general puplic locally in Middle TN.
 Sorry, we do not ship our rabbit.

 Rabbit meat can be prepared in any of the ways that chicken can - fried, grilled, braised, roasted, stewed, or barbequed.
 Practically all of the rabbit is white meat and takes up flavors of marinades or sauces very well.

 You do NOT have to treat our rabbits like a cottontail or wild rabbit when cooking.
 No long marinading to tenderize or parboiling is necessary.
 Our favorite way is simply to thaw and throw it on the grill.
+Of course a whole rabbit thrown in a slow coooker and topped with gravy is a way to stretch the rabbit further for family meals.
 One of our absolutely favorite heart healthy gourmet meals is barbecued rabbit paired with grilled pineapples - YUM!.

 The above gourmet dish is all obtained from the Farmer's Market: grilled corn, fresh asparagus, our lamb kidney, and BBQ rabbit loin....
 Delicious!